sugarlabs/sugar-docs/build.md

 * check

     Run tests for sugar-build and all the modules that provides them.
 It should usually be run before submitting patches or pushing changes.
-It's possible to specify a single module using make

-      ./osbuild check-sugar

-    And inside the shell

       check sugar